imimobile-marketing/frontend-test/readme.md

 Thank you for agreeing to take part in the imimobile front end developer practical assessment.

 ## The brief
-You have been asked to build the following component.
-This will test the following skills.
+This exercise will test the following skills.

 * Your eye for detail and accuracy
 * Your ability to learn to work with tools you've never likely worked with before.
 * HTML
 * Utility CSS
 * Your understanding of the basics of JavaScript (types, syntax, operators, etc)
+* Your knowledge of version control

+### What you need to do

+Please refer to the Figma file you can find here: <a href="https://www.figma.com/file/tHoMhTvo5aFEmY2Va3nHGd/Test?node-id=0%3A1" target="_blank">Figma file</a>.

+You have been asked to build out a code example block for Textlocal to use as part of a marketing campaign to promote its PHP API for sending SMS.
+The page uses the standard landing page template, and so the header, hero, and footer are provided pre-built.
+These contain examples of how we write HTML, and use Tailwind, and Alpine, so please review them before starting to write any code.

+Please add your code where you can see the `<!-- Code goes here -->` line.
+You do not need to make any admendments to the code already provided.

+We have provided the three code examples you will need.
+There are three; POST, GET, and Class.
+These are pre-marked up and should not be change.
+You will find them in the `partials/php` folder.

+The only things you need to build are the heading, subcopy, link to documents (just use `href="#"` for any links), buttons, and the logic to display each code snippet.

+In the html element, you will see one called `method: 'post'`.
+This is the AlpineJS key you will use for the button toggles.
+Please look at how we have built the country selector to get an understanding how this works.
+Alternatively, you can review the Alpine JS documentation with the tabs example.

+Please use version control.
+If you do not know how to use version control, please note that you do not when you return the example.
+Please do not push back up to the example.
+Create your own repo and provide a link to the test.

 ## The tools we use

 ### Statamic

 We use a CMS called Statamic.
 It simplifies creating front ends for websites, as it abstracts any PHP away from you.
 Instead you work with a templating language called Antlers.
-Don't worry about learning this too deeply.

-We've scaffolded out a basic site and page for you to work on.
-We've added data to the page for you to work with.

-Some of the site is already done so you can see how it works.
-The template has more details to guide you through how to work with it.
+Don't worry too much about this, as this test is focused 100 per cent on your knowledge of HTML, CSS, and JS.

 ### Tailwind CSS
 Tailwind CSS is a utility-first CSS framework.
 It’s goal is to solve two of the biggest problems of writing CSS.